 A high-quality web host makes your maintenance tasks easier

-When I first started working online in 2008 there weren’t as many web hosts to choose from, but the same goes for how many websites were online as well.
+When I first started working online there weren\’t as many web hosts to choose from, but the same goes for how many websites were online as well.

 Choosing a high-quality web host is the first step in building a website maintenance program that will work for you in the years to come.

-Since I work mostly with website owners that have WordPress websites, you have two options for your WordPress website.
+Since I my work focuses on providing support to website owners that have WordPress websites, you have two options for your WordPress website.

 While with a managed web host, you may still have to manage WordPress core file updates, plugin updates, backups & a full host of performance & security improvements, my Geek service will handle all of that for you.